planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 |Expose|Lose *secret*: cover blown, reveal a secret, leave clues...|
 |Imperil|Lose *safety*: friendly fire, obstacle, unwanted attention...|
 |Waste|Lose *resources*, use up credit, lose or break items...|

-## Mettle

-The namesake of this game, Mettle stands for the will to live and how close the character is to their doom.
-In game terms, it is MOTIVE plus their highest (unmodified) Attribute.
-This is not a *direct* measure of injury.
-Physical damage is just "flesh wounds" at worst until it drops Mettle into the negatives.
-If above zero, Mettle refills upon starting a new Scene.
-Rallies can restore it even in the heat of battle.

-{: .highlight }
->- Mettle = MOTIVE + highest Attribute.

-### Taking Damage

-Characters may suffer ***Damage*** from hazards or attacks.
-Fortunately, they also get a ***Soak*** that reduces this incoming damage by their FRAME plus Armor.
-Damage left after Soak lowers their current Mettle by that amount.
-A hit that drops their Mettle to zero or lower is a ***Felling blow***, inflicting the ***Fallen*** Status.
-Fallen characters lose their Action and have 0 POISE for the Scene.

-The Player may deny this by choosing the ***Staggered*** Status.
-This inflicts a further point of damage but lets the brave fool stay up.
-They can even do it again if they take more damage.
-Staggered characters lose their Free Move and must Check vs. a minimum Difficulty of zero each time they want to Move.
-They also cannot Rally and suffer a die penalty to Checks equal to their negative Mettle.

-The Staggered and Fallen risk ending up **Dead**.
-An Aid Check reveals their fate next Scene.
-One may also just declare death if it feels right.
-For example, falling into lava or staying behind on an exploding space station.
-It is better to go out with a bang than to fade away – and hey, now they get to make a new character!

-{: .highlight }
->- Damage that gets through the target's Soak lowers Mettle.
->- **Fallen:** No Action and 0 POISE, may or may not be dead.
->- **Staggered:** Lose Free Move & Rally, negative Mettle is a die penalty.

-### Mettle Surges

-Adventurers under stress can transcend their usual limits, especially when fresh to battle.
-During each Round of Initiative, they can sacrifice one point of METTLE for +1D on any Checks they make.
-If the action helps fulfill their Motive, they gain +2D instead.
-Spectacular exemplars of heroic idiocy can even Surge into negative Mettle, suffering the usual Status and serious self-injury or exhaustion.
-If still positive, lost Mettle is temporary and Rallies back as normal.

-{: .highlight }
->- **Surge:** spend Mettle to add +1D or +2D to Checks during combat.

-### Status Effects

-Other status effects exist to vex characters aside from Shaken, Broken, and Fallen above.
-Most are awful but temporary.
-As usual, penalties from multiple sources do not stack.

-Other status effects exist to vex characters aside from Staggered, and Fallen, above.
-Most are awful but temporary.

--   **Afflicted**: suffering from a disease, poison, or tranquilizer.
-Lowers max Mettle slowly over time until it runs out or is cured.
--   **Blinded**: Cannot see or perform tasks reliant on sight, such as reading.
-Other Checks less reliant on sight face a +3 Difficulty.
-Others may use Sneak against them as if they have Cover.
--   **Deafened**: cannot perform hearing-related tasks, like listening to speech or music.
-A Sign language or lip-reading CONCEPT may make up for this.
-Others may use Sneak against them as if they have Cover.
--   **Encumbered**: carrying Load over their FRAME.
-Every Zone crossed now takes up two Moves.
-If they try to carry twice their FRAME, they are Incapacitated instead.
--   **Incapacitated**: unconscious or paralyzed.
-A safer version of Fallen.
-POISE drops to zero and they lose their Action.
--   **Rattled**: dismayed by a Rattle or other trauma.
-Increases the Difficulty of Rallies.
--   **Surprised**: caught unawares, you do not get an Action for the first Scene when Initiative starts.
-Next Scene, you are no longer Surprised, and this effect ends.

 ## Procedure
 The prior pages offer a superb explanation of how to do things that call for Checks.
 This page makes it clear just when to use them.
 The best advice is to use them rarely; only when a random outcome is interesting.
 Using the dice too much makes them feel less special and slows down the pacing of a Scene.